dkechag/dev_to_static/README.md

 ## Features

-- Static HTML for each article, canonical URL from DEV.to.
+- Static HTML for each article, option for canonical URL to original.
 - Sidebar navigation with articles and tags.
-- Index page and per-tag index pages0
+- Index page and per-tag index pages.
 - Syntax highlighting using highlight.js.
 - Default dark theme (style.css).